ssenualitzies/Ssenualitzies-Riices-Swift-Fix-Guide/README.md

 3. Copy that old key and paste it into the Swift key section on the UI.
 4. Press **Submit**.
 5. If it works, yippie!
-6. If it doesn’t, you must repeat the key system steps [🔑 WorkLink Easy Key Method – Full Guide](#15-worklink-easy-key-method--full-guide)
+6. If it doesn’t, you must repeat the key system steps (see next section).

+---

 ## 15. 🔑 WorkLink Easy Key Method – Full Guide

 To ensure a smooth key generation process, please follow the steps below carefully:

+---

 ⚠️ **Before You Begin:**